rerdm/PlaywrightTypeScriptFramework/README.md

 1. Create a new `.env.XXX` file with the environment name e.g. `.env.prod` in the root directory.
 2. Fill the env file with the variables `BASE_URL` and `HEADLESS` (Only these envs are implemented so far 2025-07-23 rerd)
-3. Adjust `utils/environment-config.ts` --> Adjust the function *getDefaultBaseURL()* with the environment case and URL return
-**INFO**: Local also http://10.40.226.38/coffeeshop/index.php is used as fallback URL.
+3. Update `utils/environment-config.ts`: In the `getDefaultBaseURL()` function, add a new `case` for your environment, specifying both the return URL and the fallback URL as needed.

 ## Testing